 - An endowment gift agreement signed by the donor and the FCF designee.
 Such an agreement will be framed in preferential language which would allow the FCF, in the event that the original restrictions cannot be followed, to use the funds for a compatible, related purpose.

 - Changes to the original pledge must be documented in writing (letter or email) by the donor and accepted by the FCF.

 - Anticipated matching gifts will not be included in donor’s pledge amount.
 The matching gift, when received, will be booked with legal or hard credit to the matching entity.
 A “soft” credit will be recorded to the original donor for recognition of the matching gift.

 - Pledges and expected matching gifts paid in full will qualify for donor recognition in appropriate giving level groups.

 - If a final pledge payment exceeds the pledge balance, a gift will be recorded for the amount of the overpayment.
 Underpaid pledges (as a result of rounding, gift valuation, or incremental giving) may be recorded as paid in full when donors’ intents are clearly to pay commitments in full.
 Each situation will be evaluated for the underpaid amount and other circumstances concerning the donor.

-- Before defaulted pledges are written off, pledges over $1,000 must be reviewed and approved by the Vice President for Development and Alumni Engagement and the Audit Committee of the FCF.
+- Before defaulted pledges are written off, pledges over $1,000 must be reviewed and approved by the Vice President for Development and Communications and the Audit Committee of the FCF.